Logiqx/wst-results/docs/events/guidance/farrel-cup.md

 When sharing your data with the timekeeper, please send the FIT file (not GPX).

 If you do not know how to get the FIT file from your COROS then please use this [link](https://logiqx.github.io/gps-guides/guidance/coros/analysis/).

-#### Garmin

-The Garmin watches that incorporate a multi-band Airoha or Synaptics chipset are all suitable.

-This includes watches such as the fēnix 7 and fēnix 8, but excludes earlier models such as the fēnix 5 and fēnix 6.

-Please wear your Garmin watch so that it is facing upwards, and do NOT wear it on the arm using underhand grip.

-Please also ensure your Garmin watch is NOT being worn underneath your wetsuit sleeve.

-The full list of suitable Garmin watches can be found on another page by using this [link](https://logiqx.github.io/gps-details/devices/garmin/watches/).

-Important for Garmin users:

-- Data recording
-  - Set to "every second", rather than the Garmin default which is called “smart” recording
-- Satellite Settings
-  - Do NOT use standard GPS
-  - Use "All Systems" or "All Systems + Multi-Band" for the best quality results
-- Suitable App
-  - Please use [APPro Windsurf](https://apps.garmin.com/apps/9567700b-6587-44be-9708-879bfc844791) for the best quality results and reporting of your 500 meters runs

-Full details about Garmin watch setup can be found on another page by using this [link](https://logiqx.github.io/gps-guides/guidance/garmin/setup/).

-When sharing your data with the timekeeper, please send the FIT file (not GPX).

-If you do not know how to get the FIT file from your Garmin then please use this [link](https://logiqx.github.io/gps-guides/guidance/garmin/analysis/).